-TIP Sometimes a side pane window opens on a second display that is not connected to your computer at the moment.
-To return the side pane window to the main display, right-click the side pane button and select Attach to side pane.
+If you have floating side pane windows and multiple displays, a side pane window sometimes opens on a second display that is not connected to your computer at the moment.
+To return the side pane window to the main display, right-click the side pane button in question and select Attach to side pane.

-Introduction to Tekla Structures user interface (page 26)
+Introduction to Tekla Structures user interface (page 32)